paveyry/mediaserver-clipper/README.md

 * `MAX_CLIP_DURATION`: defines the maximum allowed duration (in seconds) of the clips.
 Default is 600 (10 minutes).
 * `MAX_QUEUE_SIZE`: number of jobs in queue after which the Clipper will reject new clip jobs.
 This does not count finished clips, only pending ones.
 Default is 4.
+* `SEARCH_DIRS`: list (comma-separated) of paths in which the search engine should be indexing files.
+If empty or not set, the search engine is disabled and the search field does not appear in the app.
+Default is empty.
+Example: `SEARCH_DIRS="/media,/personal/videos,/jellyfin/media"`
+* `SEARCH_FILE_EXTS`: list (comma-separated) of file extensions (without including the dot) that should be indexed by the search engine.
+If empty or not set, all files will be indexed.
+Default is empty (no filtering).
+Example: `SEARCH_FILE_EXT="mp4,mkv,avi,mov"`

 Running from source
 -------------------